williamhpayne/resilientstate/long-range-public-sector-technology-analysis/index.rst

 .. type: text

-**Introduction:** Public sector agencies cannot afford short-sighted investments.
+Public sector agencies cannot afford short-sighted investments.
 Technology purchased today must serve the citizen in 10 or 15 years, adapting to political, clinical, and societal shifts that are currently unseen.
 We provide independent, long-range